AliAkberAakash/blind-75-preparation/README.md

 Kotlin had been my most favourite language for a long time.
 I used it in Android development.
 If a problem requires OOP concepts I use Kotlin.

 ### Dart
-There are no Dart code yet in this repo as leetcode doesn't support Dart yet.
-But this is my primarry language for Flutter developemnt.
+There are very few problems with Dart in this repo as leetcode does not support it yet.
+But Dart is my primary language at my job, so I'll try to solve problems with dart too.
-I might use it to solve a few problems.

 # I'm looking for a job with relocation or fully remote!
 Reach me out in [LinkedIn](https://www.linkedin.com/in/ali-akber-247820139/)